 Although inflammation can be a normal, healthy immune response to injury and infection, chronic inflammation is believed to be a major contributor to conditions like heart disease, obesity, diabetes and cancer.
 (24)

 One review in the International Journal of Preventive Medicine noted that ginger extract may help inhibit the synthesis of certain markers of inflammation.
 Besides gingerol, it also contains other anti-inflammatory compounds like shogaol, paradol and zingerone.
 (25a)

 There is also a possibility that ginger benefits include preventing blood clots (thus reducing risk of heart attack) due to its natural acids that thin the blood.
 But studies so far are inconclusive.
 (25b)

 One of the most powerful ginger benefits is its ability to support digestive health and prevent problems like dyspepsia, a common condition of impaired digestion characterized by symptoms like pain, heartburn, fullness and discomfort.

 According to a study in the World Journal of Gastroenterology, ginger helps speed up the emptying of the stomach by 25 percent compared to a placebo in people with indigestion.
 (26) Another study even found that taking ginger capsules with a meal actually doubled the speed of stomach emptying (27).

-How to Eat Ginger Root + Other Ginger Uses
+How to Use Ginger Root